ajustesen/delphini/README.md

 SEV shows a continuously updated view of Earth as it appears when looking straight down from the satellite.
 SEV is built for Google Earth Pro using the KML format.

 SMV shows the satellite's current position on an interactive map.
 SMV is powered by Google Maps through the Google Maps Javascript API.
+Please be aware that SMV uses my personal Google API key.
+The key is currently unrestricted, so please don't abuse it!
+If you distribute this code or plan heavy use, please [get your own key](https://developers.google.com/maps/documentation/javascript/get-api-key) and change it in `SMV.html`.

 Both applications are based on orbital computations made with Python from the two-line element set.